Wisconsin Residential Lease Agreement

 Shared Utility Arrangements

-Wisconsin rentals which share a utility meter for the whole building or property must disclose how utility charges are billed to individual tenants.
+Wisconsin rentals which share a utility meter with other units must set terms for how to divide up utility costs.
+This ensures tenants receive fair charges and understand what uses contribute to their bill.
 A landlord may charge separately for utilities through the installation of a submetering system, use a ratio billing system, or any other chosen method for apportioning charges.

 This is an example of a shared utility arrangement disclosure: